 - Only one pup at a time is born

-- Females are pregnant every 2-4 years
+- Females get pregnant once every 2-4 years

 - The gestation period is 13 months

 The most adorable way of describing the pup’s body positioning is as a “manta burrito”.
 Once born, it unrolls its wing and will start swimming and gliding through the ocean for the rest of its life.
+We were able to witness the first months of a manta ray first-hand when Kamala Ray started showing up on our manta ray swims – read more here!

 The Live Birth of a Manta Ray